automatic-ripping-machine/automatic-ripping-machine/README.md

 - Check that the service ran and look for errors
   - 'journalctl -u arm@*.service'
     - If nothing comes back it means the service is not even being started.
 Make sure the udev rule above was successfully linked.
     - If you see an error that says "WARNING: device write-protected, mounted read-only." you can ignore it.
-Any other errors are probably an issue.
+    - Any other errors are probably an issue.
 These are most likely permissions errors that keep arm from creating logs or directories.
-Check arm log files
+- Check arm log files
   - The default location is /home/arm/logs/ (unless this is changed in your arm.yaml file) and is named after the dvd.
 These are very verbose.
 You can filter them a little by piping the log through grep.
 Something like 'cat \<logname\> | grep ARM:'
   - You can change the verbosity in the arm.yaml file.
-Please run it in DEBUG mode if you want to post the file for assistance.
+Note: please run a rip in DEBUG mode if you want to post to an issue for assistance.
   - Ideally, if you are going to post a log for help, please delete the log file, and re-run the disc in DEBUG mode.
 This ensures we get the most information possible and don't have to parse the file for multiple rips.

 If you need any help feel free to open an issue.
+Please see the above note about posting a log.

 ## Contributing